Nursing

 Research Critiques and PICOT Statement Final Draft

-The role of the nurses in optimal patient outcomes is extremely important, especially for patients that are in critical care.
+The role of the nurses in optimal patient outcomes is extremely important, especially for patients who are in critical care.
 Nurse practices are greatly impacted if there is a staffing shortage, and this, in turn, can negatively affect the patients as well.
-It may lead to exposing the patients to risk through medical errors and poor quality of patient care.
-Problems of inadequate staffing that result in diminished patient satisfaction have led to the questions relating to the patient-to-staff ratio.
+It may expose patients to risk through medical errors and poor quality of patient care.
+Problems of inadequate staffing that result in diminished patient satisfaction have led to questions relating to the patient-to-staff ratio.
 The most important factor to ensure patient safety is vigilance by nurses at the bedside, which is compromised when the number of patients increases.
 Research has highlighted the relationship between patient safety and staffing ratio by documenting events of increased risk, patient morbidity, and mortality in case of a high patient-to-staff ratio (Health, 2018).
-This paper will explore the problem presented and research an adequate solution regarding the problem.
+This paper will explore the problem presented and research an adequate solution to the problem.

 PICOT Statement, Research Article, and Nursing Practice Problem Link